 A breath of fresh air

 Most riders swear by one or multiple fans to keep body and room temperatures at a comfortable level, with the welcome side effect of making the whole experience feel a lot more like regular bike riding.

-Music apps such as Spotify and Apple Music have playlists dedicated specifically to training, while those with a decent internet connection might decide to get buried in a television series or film.
+Music apps such as Spotify and Apple Music have high-tempo playlists dedicated specifically to training, while those with a decent internet connection might decide to get buried in a television series or film.

 Zwift’s virtual training experience pitches you against other riders in an environment that’s both rewarding and addictive.
 It also allows you to join in with group rides and challenge friends, making your training time a whole let loss solitary.